-- (a) Where a student considers that academic disadvantage has occurred with respect to a statute, and provision for an appeal exists in that statute, a student must use that provision. - (b) Where no other appeal provision exists, and where informal methods of resolution have not resolved the grievance, the student shall have the right to bring their grievance to the Academic Board Grievance Committee. - (c) The Convenor of the Academic Board Grievance Committee is the Convenor of the Academic Board or his/her nominee.
-The Committee shall comprise the Convenor, another academic staff member of the Board and a student member of the Board.

-- (d) The Committee shall follow a procedure which is appropriate to the subject matter of the grievance, which protects the rights of the student and any affected staff member or other student, and which ensures so far as possible that the Committee is fully informed about matters relevant to the grievance. - (e) Where it is shown to the satisfaction of the Committee that academic disadvantage has occurred, the Committee may give such direction or make such provision as is thought fit. - (f) Where appropriate the Committee shall give consideration to the principles of the Treaty of Waitangi, particularly to the principle of Redress, and ensure that procedures are implemented in a culturally appropriate way.
+- (a) Where a student considers that academic disadvantage has occurred with respect to a statute, and provision for an appeal exists in that statute, a student must use that provision. - (b) Where no other appeal provision exists, and where informal methods of resolution have not resolved the grievance, the student shall have the right to bring their grievance to the Academic Board Grievance Committee. - (c) The Convener of the Academic Board Grievance Committee is the Assistant Vice-Chancellor (Academic) or his/her nominee.
+The Committee shall comprise the Convener, another academic staff member of the Board and a student member of the Board, or of a committee of the Board. - (d) The Committee shall follow a procedure which is appropriate to the subject matter of the grievance, which protects the rights of the student and any affected staff member or other student, and which ensures so far as possible that the Committee is fully informed about matters relevant to the grievance. - (e) Where it is shown to the satisfaction of the Committee that academic disadvantage has occurred, the Committee may give such direction or make such provision as is thought fit. - (f) Where appropriate the Committee shall give consideration to the principles of the Treaty of Waitangi, particularly to the principle of redress, and ensure that procedures are implemented in a culturally appropriate way.